Utkarshmishra2k2/Datacynte-AI_Powered_Data_Analytics_Platform/README.md

 If Astra DB integration is enabled:
 - Queries, generated code, and execution outputs are stored in the `chat_sessions` collection.
 - You can retrieve and review previous analyses for future reference.

+✨ Acknowledgments
+Developed by Utkarsh Mishra
+Powered by Google Gemini AI, Astra DB, and Streamlit